All Episodes

 She and Obama and that whole party are the reason.

-But uh when you just get down to the brass tax Of simple logic to me, if you believe that the Democrat Party is responsible for the things that make you unhappy, the things that scare you, the things that frighten you, the very idea that we are on the verge of losing.
+But when you just get down to the brass tacks of simple logic to me, if you believe that the Democrat Party is responsible for the things that make you unhappy,

-Many people think we already have, by the way, but we're on the verge of losing the country is founded, that the whole uh notion, the whole concept of individual liberty is gone.
+the things that scare you, the things that frighten you, the very idea that we are on the verge of losing, many people think we already have, by the way, but we're on the verge of losing the country is founded, that the whole notion, the whole concept of individual liberty is gone.

-The whole concept of limited government gone, the whole concept of the Bill of Rights, the whole concept that the purpose of the Constitution is to limit the government, not limit the people.
+The whole concept of the Bill of Rights, the whole concept that the purpose of the Constitution is to limit the government, not limit the people.

-If you're on the verge of thinking we're losing that, I mean, that's that to me, that's it.
+If you're on the verge of thinking we're losing that, I mean, that's that, to me, that's it.

 That's ballgame.

-That's nutshell.
+That's a nutshell.

-And that's if I were you, what I would tell them.
+And if I were you, what I would tell them, but I'd give it a week or two.

 You've got six months here.